 (c) The Administrator will evaluate petitions using the factors listed in 40 CFR 273.81.
 The Administrator will grant or deny a petition using the factors listed in 40 CFR 273.81.
-The decision will be based on the weight of evi40 CFR Ch.
-I (7-1-19 Edition)

-dence showing that regulation under 40 CFR part 273 is appropriate for the waste or category of waste, will improve management practices for the waste or category of waste, and will improve implementation of the hazardous waste program.
+The decision will be based on the weight of evidence showing that regulation under 40 CFR part 273 is appropriate for the waste or category of waste, will improve management practices for the waste or category of waste, and will improve implementation of the hazardous waste program.